OperationsCommitted to Safe and

 - State of the art safety systems that facilitate automatic shutdowns

-We not only embrace safety as a core value–we’re leading the way in increasing safety measures for our industry.
+We not only embrace safety as a core value, but we’re leading the way in increasing safety measures for our industry.
 For example, Civitas’ predecessor companies developed the Colorado Preparedness & Response Network to standardize and implement first responder training and preparedness across the Denver-Julesburg Basin.
 To date, more than 1,000 Front Range firefighters have participated in emergency response scenarios to train preparedness and build expertise in handling oil and natural gas incidents.

 Our Production Process